Hebrew Bible: Book order

 The Jewish textual tradition never finalized the order of the books in Ketuvim.
-The Babylonian Talmud (Bava Batra 14b – 15a) gives their order as Ruth, Psalms, Job, Proverbs, Ecclesiastes, Song of Songs, Lamentations, Daniel, Scroll of Esther, Ezra, Chronicles.
+The Talmud gives their order as Ruth, Psalms, Job, Proverbs, Ecclesiastes, Song of Songs, Lamentations, Daniel, Scroll of Esther, Ezra, Chronicles.
+This order is roughly chronological (assuming traditional authorship).

-In Tiberian Masoretic codices, including the Aleppo Codex and the Leningrad Codex, and often in old Spanish manuscripts as well, the order is Chronicles, Psalms, Job, Proverbs, Ruth, Song of Songs, Ecclesiastes, Lamentations, Esther, Daniel, Ezra.
+In Tiberian Masoretic codices (including the Aleppo Codex and the Leningrad Codex), and often in old Spanish manuscripts as well, the order is Chronicles, Psalms, Job, Proverbs, Ruth, Song of Songs, Ecclesiastes, Lamentations, Esther, Daniel, Ezra.
+This order is more thematic (e.g. the megillot are listed together).

+Number of books

+The Hebrew Bible is generally considered to consist of 24 books, but this number is somewhat arbitrary, as (for example) it regards 12 separate books of minor prophets as a single book.
+The traditional rabbinic count of 24 books appears in the Talmud and numerous works of midrash.
+In several early nonrabbinic sources, the number of books given is 22.
+This number corresponds to the letters of the Hebrew alphabet; according to Athanasius of Alexandria there were 27 books, corresponding to the alphabet with final letter forms (sofiot).

+The count of 24 was said to be equal to the number of priestly divisions.
+According to a modern source, the number of books may be related to the division of the Iliad and Odyssey into 24 books, corresponding to the letters of the Greek alphabet.
+Both the Bible and Homer formed "foundational literature" of their respective cultures, studied by children and considered distillations of the society's values.
+The division of the Bible into 22 books may be a conversion of the Greek system to the Hebrew alphabet, while the division into 24 may be an adoption of the "perfect" number 24 as befitting the Bible's stature in Jewish eyes.

 Nach

 Nach, also anglicized Nakh, refers to the Nevi'im and Ketuvim portions of Tanakh.
 Nach is often referred to as its own subject, separate from Torah.

 It is a major subject in the curriculum of Orthodox high schools for girls and in the seminaries which they subsequently attend, and is often taught by different teachers than those who teach Chumash.
 The curriculum of Orthodox high schools for boys includes only some portions of Nach, such as the book of Joshua, the book of Judges, and the Five Megillot.